supamii/QttpServer/README.md

     SET QMAKESPEC=win32-msvc2015
     SET _ROOT=
     ```
+   I didn't specify an arch value in qt5vars.cmd since MSVC2015 is x86 anyway (Strange, I know).
+Also make sure to add python and perl to the PATH.
+Lastly and most importantly make to update QMAKESPEC to `win32-msvc2015`
 4. Launch MSVC 2015 developer console, `cd c:\qt-5.5.0\` and execute `qt5vars.cmd` to load environment variables
 5. In the same MSVC developer console, execute the configuration script.
 Below are configuration options that worked well on my machine against MSVC 2015: